openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-|LANG| does not support Objects with name properties that are numbers, or
+|LANG| does not support objects with property names that are numbers, or
-computed values.
-String literals and constant enum string members are allowed as property names.
+strings, or computed values.

-Use classes to access data by property names.
+Use classes to access data by property names that are identifiers.
 Use arrays to access data by numeric indices.

 |CB_BAD|